-Armenian language, being a global spoken language of many Armenian places, was formed in Hellenistic century (BC IV-II cc.).
+Armenian, being a globally spoken language of many communities, was formed in the Hellenistic century (BC IV-II cc.).
 Moreover, before being written down, it was mainly used in spoken fiction works, theatrical performances, religious rituals, court life events, then it was used in the period of distribution of Christianity during the spoken preaching.

-After the creation of the Armenian alphabet, Armenian language had a rich and independent translated bibliography.
+After the creation of the Armenian alphabet, the language had a rich and independent translated bibliography.

-According to which, the written stage of Armenian language development is divided into 3 periods- old Armenian (V—XI cc..), middle (XII—XVI cc.), and new (modern) Armenian (from XVII c. to now).
+According to which, the written stage of the language development is divided into 3 periods- old (V—XI cc.), middle (XII—XVI cc.), and new or modern (from XVII c. up to now).

 Аlong with the written form of Old Armenian (Classical) there was also the spoken form with some dialectal shades, though there wasn’t any dialect differentiation in the 5th century.
-During the years the spoken form of Old Armenian was wholly changed and it was a reason for creating a new language form – Middle Armenian.
+Throughout the years the spoken form of Old Armenian was completely changed and it was a reason for creating a new language form – Middle Armenian.

-The period of Old Armenian is divided into 2 sub periods: Kilikia regulation (XII-XIV cc.) and Eastern Armenian(XV-XVI cc.).
-In this period the dialectic differentiation grows, new dialects are noticeable, which are based on the division of the earth, mass migration, the decrease of the possibilities of the global language development.
-Middle Armenian is formed on the basis of Classical Armenian, which was then an official language and had almost the whole categories of spoken and written communication.
+The period of Old Armenian is distributed into 2 sub-periods: Kilikia regulation (XII-XIV cc.) and Eastern Armenian(XV-XVI cc.).
+In this period the dialectic differentiation grows, new dialects are noticeable, which are based on the division of the earth, mass migration, the drop of the possibilities of global language development.
+Middle Armenian is formed based on Classical Armenian, which was then an official language and had almost the whole categories of spoken and written communication.

-Armenian language has almost 50 dialects.
+The language has almost 50 dialects.
 Most of them differ from each other more than the languages of the same language family.
-In addition, because of the Genocide in 1915, some of them, unfortunately, have been lost, being left from their homes.
+Besides, because of the Genocide in 1915, some of them, unfortunately, have been lost, forced to leave their homes.